ESI Sources

 One of my Litsupport team wearing the departmental t-shirts.
 Used with permission Blame Jonathan Maas for reminding me of my 5000:1 rule from the Enron email review.
 “For every 5,000 emails we review someone gets fired.”
 To put that rule in late 1990’s context, everyone having a corporate email account was still a relatively new thing.
 Just like the pandemic driven adoption [...]

-By |2021-01-12T12:38:17-06:00January 12th, 2021|Essay, Collectors, Compliance, Privacy, Legal Holds, ESI Sources|0 Comments
+By |2021-01-12T12:38:17-06:00January 12th, 2021|Essay, Collectors, Compliance, Legal Holds, Privacy, ESI Sources|0 Comments

 What is Your Messaging App Tracking?